From concept to commercial reality

 Cenpower Generation will design, construct and operate an efficient 350MW combined-cycle gas turbine plant (the Kpone Independent Power Plant).
 Once constructed, the Kpone IPP will increase dependable installed generation capacity by 13% and meet the projected energy needs of over 8 million Ghanaians.

 The project was initiated by a consortium of Ghanaian investors (Cenpower Holdings Ltd).
 Cenpower approached InfraCo Africa in 2005 as they were struggling to interest private sector investors: the Ghanaian energy market was newly de-regulated and the project was to be Ghana’s first greenfield, project-financed IPP.
 The risks and costs associated with early stage development of this project were therefore high.
-InfraCo Africa, through our principal developer eleQtra, was uniquely positioned to help.
+InfraCo Africa was uniquely positioned to help.
 With our support, detailed engineering, social and environmental studies could be completed, a Power Purchase Agreement negotiated and procurement of an EPC contractor could commence.
 This demonstrable progress enabled us to bring the AFC into the project in 2010.
 Together we turned this pioneering, complex project into a bankable, government supported initiative.
 By 2014, we had successfully established Cenpower Generation Ltd and mobilised over US$903m in financing from a spectrum of African (70%) and International (30%) investors.
 Construction started in January 2015.

 The Kpone IPP will be the first and largest of its kind in Ghana.
 In order to bring the project to commercial reality, we therefore needed to first build capacity within Ghana’s energy sector.
 We secured the first ever generation license (License 001) and are the first IPP to take fuel supply risk and establish a fuel financing facility for the Electricity Company of Ghana (ECG).
 The project now serves as a model for independent power generation across the region.